 - If one activity doesn’t go your way, shake it off and move to the next activity.
 We assess across all activities on the day.

-- Think about what competencies may be required and what examples you can show to demonstrate these competencies.
+- Review the competencies we are looking for and what examples you can show to demonstrate these competencies.